People engaging in a craft workshop, working with colorful paper and materials. Culture Days @ TPL: Gratitude Cards. Photo by Alejandra Higuera

 We encourage everybody in the province to participate in our Ontario Culture Days festivities.
 In the past, our event organizers have included grassroots organizations, major arts organizations, independent artists and collectives, BIAs, libraries, municipalities, and more!

-Criteria for including your event in the Ontario Culture Days Festival
+Criteria for including your event in the Ontario Culture Days festival

-In 2024, the festival will start on September 20 and end on October 13.
+In 2025, the festival will start on September 19 and end on October 12.

 At a minimum, organizers only have to host one event to be considered part of the Ontario Culture Days celebration.
 You do not need to program throughout the entire duration of the festival.